 Sweden has a high cost of living but there are plenty of ways to keep costs down and if you are applying from overseas then there are some scholarships available to apply for.
 The American-Scandinavian Foundation offers scholarships for anyone from the United States seeking to study in Scandinavian countries.

 If you need any help arranging a study abroad program in Sweden please get in touch.
-You might also like to view all of our Europe study abroad programs.
+You can find featured opportunities on our directory or you might also like to view all of our Europe study abroad programs.